petermc87/Sports-GOATS/README.md

   },
 ```
 #### Destroy
-Destroy will use the Mongoose method `.findByIdAndDelete` the find the post by its unique id (same as the previous methods) and delete as determined by the user.
+Destroy will use the Mongoose method `.findByIdAndDelete` to find the post by its unique id (same as the previous methods) and delete as determined by the user.

 ```
  // Destroy